-5) It is a nice idea to group a vignette, particularly if it is on a coffee table and for a coastal vignette I would suggest a rattan tray.
+5) A rattan tray.
+It is a nice idea to group a vignette, particularly if it is on a coffee table.
+For a coastal style vignette I would suggest a rattan tray.
 I really like these tactile natural finishes for a coastal look as they are reminiscent of the relaxed look and feel of the beach.

 I hope that this has inspired you to get styling and if you need more inspiration, my Pinterest board – A Perfect Vignette – has lots of ideas and I would love to hear your comments in the section below.

 Do you love Coastal Style?
-If so you might be interested in my earlier posts on a classic coastal look and a neutral coastal palette – both have my 7 steps to achieve these looks.
+If so you might be interested in my earlier posts on Australian Coastal Style, a classic coastal look and a neutral coastal palette – both have my 7 steps to achieve these looks.

 Related: My 7 steps for a neutral beachside scheme